A-Nuru/Library-Management-System/README_SRS.md

 -	Member update must be recorded to have updated & correct names.
 -	Members should be notified of accurately calculated fines as soon as possible

+### 2.6	User Documentation
+A procedural guide will be associated with the Library Management software to guide new users, especially the administrators how to use the software.
+This will teach new users the best guideline practices and the most effective commands.
+This will include a user manual in text format and videos describing how to use the GUI.